elijahbeese/recruiter-recon-ai/README.md

 ### Pipeline Runner

-Launch the full discovery and enrichment pipeline directly from the browser.
-Watch a live terminal log stream in real time as each source runs, jobs are discovered, and enrichment completes.
+Launch the full discovery and enrichment pipeline from the browser.
+Live terminal log streams in real time via Server-Sent Events.
+Fires an alert on completion.

 ![Pipeline Runner](assets/screenshots/pipeline.png)